December 12th, 2022

 According to StudyTeam reports, neurology has one of the lower enrollment conversion rates relative to other therapeutic areas.
 As an example: For all of the neurology patient candidates who connect with a site, a lower number of those candidates actually enroll in the trial, compared with patients connecting with and enrolling in pulmonology trials.
 Protocol complexities can be a major contributing factor to lower enrollment rates.

-The good news: Expert clinical trial design within a centralized digital enrollment platform like StudyTeam can ease the burden of complex protocols on site staff.
+The good news: Expert clinical trial design within a centralized platform for managing recruitment and enrollment like StudyTeam can ease the burden of complex protocols on site staff.
 “Our Trial Design team configures StudyTeam to best suit the complexities of a particular protocol,” said Laura Englund, former Trial Design Lead at OneStudyTeam.

 Using StudyTeam, customized per specific neurology protocols, site staff can work to move eligible patients through the enrollment process at a faster pace to support enrollment conversion rates.
 Here are a few reasons why neurology trial protocols are so complex–and how sponsors can support sites when they choose StudyTeam.